 Ethnicity in Cape Coral is predominately Caucasian, with African-American, Other, and Asian combined only at around 14-15% of the total population.
-Hispanic origin is a separate index; ESRI includes Hispanic within the other ethnic categories.
 The percentage of the city population that claim Hispanic origin is between 20-25%.
-Over the years the percentages can be observed to be changing, with the Caucasian population slowly shrinking and most of the other categories slowly growing.
+Over the years these percentages can be observed to be changing, with the Caucasian population slowly shrinking and most of the other categories slowly growing.
 Included in the next pages are charts presenting a past, present and future look at this change.

-Other 2017 statistics of note; the City's population was about 51% Female and 49% Male.
-The median age was 45.1 years, with 36.4% of the population over 55 years old, both higher than last year.
-Only 19.5% of the population was under 18 years old.
-The median household income was \$53,196, and the median home value in the city was \$193,979.
-53.3% of housing units were owner-occupied, 24.3% were renter-occupied, and nearly 22.3% remained vacant, down from last year.
+Other 2018 statistics of note; the City's population was about 51% Female and 49% Male.
+The median age was 45.3 years, with 36.8% of the population over 55 years old, both higher than the previous year.
+Only 19.3% of the population was under 18 years old.
+The median household income is estimated at \$54,909, and the median home value in the city was \$213,651.
+55.6% of housing units were owner-occupied, 22% were renter-occupied, and nearly 22.3% remained vacant.
+Current vacancy rates may be indicative of growth and increased inventory, whereas in prior years it was influenced by economic stagnation.

 The population of Cape Coral is almost equally split between female and male.
-The median age was 45.1 in 2017.
+The median age was 45.3 in 2018.

-For residents over the age of 25, the highest education level attained skews heavily towards a high school diploma or equivalent such as a GED, with another large cross-section of the population having some college, but no degree.
+For residents over the age of 25, the highest education level attained skews heavily towards a high school diploma or equivalent such as a GED, with another large crosssection of the population having some college, but no degree.

 For the population over the age of 16, and 65 or under; considered the workforce population, 92% are employed, with 8% unemployed.
-According to the US Bureau of Labor Statistics, the unemployment rates for Florida and Nationally are closer to 5%.
+According to the US Bureau of Labor Statistics, the unemployment rates for Florida and Nationally are closer to 4%.
 Cape Coral has long been a considered a retirement community, so these numbers do capture a portion of the population that are still considered workforce due to age but may have retired early.